trueinteractions/tint2/README.md

 If you don't want to learn (or deal with) native OS languages, you're in luck, there's a wide variety of cross-compatible widgets for javascript to choose from.

+<h2>Help & Questions</h2>
+Community, development and other questions can be discussed at https://groups.google.com/forum/#!categories/trueinteractions/all-questions

+In addition we offer commercial support at https://www.trueinteractions.com

 <h2>Status</h2>

            | OSX        | Windows    | Linux      | iOS        | Android